 Market Report - Opening

-London stocks fell in early trade on Monday, taking their cue from a downbeat session in Asia as investors eyed the latest readings on the UK manufacturing and services sectors.
+London stocks rose on Wednesday, taking their cue from technology-led gains on Wall Street as investors eyed the latest readings on the UK manufacturing and services sectors.

 London stocks rose in early trade on Tuesday following the worst selloff since June in the previous session.

 London equity markets fell sharply in early trade on Monday, with travel, hospitality and leisure stocks all under the cosh as investors mulled the prospect of tougher lockdown restrictions amid rising coronavirus cases in the UK and abroad.

 London stocks fell in early trade on Friday amid concerns about rising coronavirus cases and the impact of further restrictions, as investors digested the latest UK retail sales data.